dgis/emu42android/ReadMe.txt

 Version 1.2 (2019-12-12)

-- Update from the original source code Emu42 version 1.24 from Christoph Gießelink which support HP10B, HP20S, HP21S too.
+- Update from the original source code Emu42 version 1.24 from Christoph Gießelink which supports HP10B, HP20S, HP21S too.
 - Add option to prevent the pinch zoom.
 - Prevent the white bottom bar when both options "Hide the status/navigation bar" and "Hide the menu button" are set (Github Fix: #9).
 - Prevent the BACK/ESCAPE key to end the application only from a hardware keyboard (Github Fix: #10).